duerrfk/BlueIMU/README.md

 ## Interpreting Raw Values

 Values from sensors are transmitted as raw signed 16 bit values.
-The values can be translated to m/s and deg/s, respectively, depending on the configured sensor sensitivities (+-2g, +-4g, +-8g, +-16g; +-250 deg/s, +-500 deg/s, +- 1000 deg/s, +-2000 deg/s).
+The values can be translated to g and deg/s, respectively, depending on the configured sensor sensitivities (+-2g, +-4g, +-8g, +-16g; +-250 deg/s, +-500 deg/s, +- 1000 deg/s, +-2000 deg/s).
 The following resolutions are supported by the MPU6050 IMU:

-* accelerometer: 16384, 8192, 4096, 2048 LSB / (m/s)
+* accelerometer: 16384, 8192, 4096, 2048 LSB / g
 * gyro: 131, 65.5, 32.8, and 16.5 LSB / (deg/s)

 Please have a look at the manual of the MPU6050 for further details.